Join Our Community Board

 Shape the next generation of researchers

-The Community Boards will determine which researchers are selected for our Postdoctoral Fellowship, our Trainee program, and our pilot study funding.
-We will be seeking applicants who have lived experience with substance use or the justice system, or who are from groups that are underrepresented in research, including communities of color.
+The Community Boards will determine which researchers are selected for our Postdoctoral Fellowship, our Training Institute, and our pilot study funding.
+We will be seeking applicants who have lived experience with substance use or the justice system, or who are from communities that otherwise are not as involved in research careers.

 Identify priorities for research